Domestic Violence Attorneys Racine office (near the Village Center Strip Mall)

 Police Involvement

-When the police in Racine and Kenosha respond to a suspected domestic violence call, someone will be taken into custody and that decision will be based on who they believe is the primary aggressor, if there is a history of abuse, whether there is a visible injury and who they believe is most likely to continue the violence.
+When the police in Racine respond to a suspected domestic violence call, someone will be taken into custody and that decision will be based on who they believe is the primary aggressor, if there is a history of abuse, whether there is a visible injury and who they believe is most likely to continue the violence.

 After placing someone under arrest the other party will be asked if they want to enforce a 72-hour no-contact order.
-Often police in Racine and Kenosha will attempt to pressure the remaining party to have the 72-hour no-contact order, which can have an impact on the case if criminal charges are filed.
+Often police in Racine will attempt to pressure the remaining party to have the 72-hour no-contact order, which can have an impact on the case if criminal charges are filed.
 Frequently a prosecutor will request a no-contact order throughout a criminal case that has a domestic violence modifier, if the 72-hour no-contact order was waived a skilled lawyer may be able to argue that such a no-contact order is neither desired nor necessary for your case.
 To waive the 72-hour no-contact order the party must sign a waiver with the police.

 Violation of a 72-hour no-contact order can result in criminal charges punishable by up to 9 months in jail, up to a $10,000 fine, or both and is a class A misdemeanor.